chatmail/relay/doc/source/faq.rst

    depends on established IETF standards and protocols.

-How about interoperability with classic e-mail servers?
+How about interoperability with classic email servers?
 -------------------------------------------------------

-Generally, chatmail relays interoperate well with classic e-mail servers.
+Generally, chatmail relays interoperate well with classic email servers.
-However, some chatmail relays may be blocked by Big-Tech e-mail providers that use intransparent and proprietary techniques for scanning and looking at cleartext e-mail messages between users, or because they use questionable IP-reputation systems that break interoperability.
+However, some chatmail relays may be blocked by Big-Tech email providers that use intransparent and proprietary techniques for scanning and looking at cleartext email messages between users, or because they use questionable IP-reputation systems that break interoperability.

 **Chatmail relays instead use and require strong cryptography, allowing